Michaelia Cash: Political career

+Cash was re-elected as Senator for Western Australia at the 2022 federal election, finishing second overall as the Liberal Party's lead Senate candidate.

+In October 2023, Cash spoke on an unsuccessful motion to overturn ACT legislative rights to decriminalise possession laws for some drugs, claiming that tourists will come down the Hume Highway for the “ACT party lifestyle” and can do “about 15 lines” in the ACT because of its laws.
+Cash’s comments were widely ridiculed and followed comments from her ACT Liberal counterparts that the federal government shouldn’t interfere with the ACT’s laws.

+In May 2024, Cash accused then-Labor senator Fatima Payman of supporting terrorists, and probed Penny Wong on whether Payman had been reprimanded for her comments, which included accusing Israel of committing genocide against Palestinians in Gaza during the Gaza war, and Payman's use of the phrase 'from the river to the sea Palestine will be free'.

 Cash is a member of the National Right faction of the Liberal Party.

 Personal life

 Cash is married to Richard Price, a barrister.
 They met while working together at the same law firm.
 Price is the brother of late political journalist Matt Price.

 Cash was diagnosed with rheumatoid arthritis at the age of 25, which progressed into psoriatic arthritis and ankylosing spondylitis.
 She was unable to have children due to the associated medication, and "also never wanted to risk passing on a chronic illness to another person".